JankariTech/blog/src/assets/VueOptionVsCompositionAPI/option-vs-composition-api.md

   }
 }
 ```
 In the overall code, we have imported `reactive`, `toRefs`, `computed`, and `watch` needed for building components with Composition API.
-Here, `toRefs` is used to convert the data created with `reactive` to plain objects.
+The `toRefs` is used to convert the data created with `reactive` to plain objects.
 Also, In Composition API we need to define all those `data`, `computed`, `watch`, and `methods` inside of it as done above.
 And at last, all the thing that has been defined `data`, `computed`, and `methods` needs to be returned to be exposed to the template.

 In this way, we can simply convert a component defined with `Option API` to `Composition API`.
 But This is just a basic example.
 There are lots of things that we can perform using composition API.